YanGranat/ClipAIble/README.md

 > **💡 New in v3.2.0**: Piper TTS (offline) - Generate audio completely offline with 50+ voices across 9 languages, no API keys required!
 >
 > **💡 Fixed in v3.2.1**: Popup UI updates correctly after audio generation, voice switching works properly for offline TTS.
+>
+> **💡 New in v3.2.2**: Background.js refactoring - reduced from 3705 to 2525 lines, improved modularity and maintainability.

 ### OpenAI (GPT models + Audio)